preciofishbone/OmniaDocsG2/general-assets/creating-form-button/index.rst

 .. image:: form-click-button-question-properties.png

-What will be available here will differ depending on how the type is set up.
+What will be available here will differ depending on how the form type is set up.
 You can always choose to limit response time, meaning you can set a start and an end date.
-It's also possible that you have to set a number of properties , Organization in this example.
+It's also possible that you have to set a number of properties, Organization in this example.

 6. Click "Create" when you're done.